Logo

 DEFINITION

-Under general supervision, performs the most complex and/or sensitive child support enforcement work in the Department of Child Support Services; and does related or other work as required in accordance with Rule 3, Section 3 of the Civil Service Rules.
+Under general supervision, performs child support casework and related lead duties in the Department of Child Support Services; and does related or other work as required in accordance with Rule 3, Section 3 of the Civil Service Rules.

 CLASS CHARACTERISTICS